• Skip to primary navigation

 Christmas Succulent Arrangements In Pots: A Festive Succulent Garden DIY

-The pots and decorations are your choices.
+The pots and decorations are your choice.
 Maybe ceramics or baskets are more appealing to you.
 And the decoration possibilities are endless now in terms of theme and color.
-Jewel tones, gold & silver, white & red, blue & silver, snowmen, angels, nutcrackers, cones, balls and the list goes on.
+Jewel tones, gold & silver, white & red, blue & silver, snowmen, angels, nutcrackers, cones, balls, and the list goes on.

 I painted the red & gold detailing on the smaller embossed terra cotta pots.
 The paper you see inside the bowl is to cover the drain hole so the mix doesn’t fall out.